Alan Dershowitz: Second Amendment and gun control

 Dershowitz is a strong supporter of gun control.
 He has criticized the Second Amendment to the United States Constitution, saying that it has "no place in modern society".
-Dershowitz supports repealing the amendment, but vigorously opposes using the judicial system to read it out of the Constitution because that would open the way for further revisions to the Bill of Rights and Constitution by the courts.
-"Foolish liberals who are trying to read the Second Amendment out of the Constitution by claiming it's not an individual right or that it's too much of a public safety hazard don't see the danger in the big picture.
+Dershowitz supports repealing the amendment, but vigorously opposes using the judicial system to read it out of the Constitution because that would open the way for further revisions to the Bill of Rights and Constitution by the courts, saying, "Foolish liberals who are trying to read the Second Amendment out of the Constitution by claiming it's not an individual right or that it's too much of a public safety hazard don't see the danger in the big picture.
 They're courting disaster by encouraging others to use the same means to eliminate portions of the Constitution they don't like."

 Takings Clause

 Dershowitz took on a case of a 1% shareholder of the TransPerfect company and argued that the Takings Clause of the Fifth Amendment and Due Process under both the Fifth and Fourteenth Amendments apply to individuals even in a corporate issue.
 He was an attorney for defendant Shirley Shawe and sought to take the case of the Delaware Chancery's forced sale of TransPerfect away from its shareholders to the Supreme Court.
-Dershowitz has argued that the Delaware Chancery court violated the personal rights of an individual shareholder when it ordered the public auction on the company.
+Dershowitz has argued that the Delaware Chancery Court violated the personal rights of an individual shareholder when it ordered the public auction on the company.

 Capital punishment

 Dershowitz staunchly opposes the death penalty.
 In 1963, as a law clerk to Justice Arthur Goldberg, he wrote a memo at Goldberg's behest that was never published as an opinion, arguing that the death penalty violated the Eighth Amendment's prohibition on cruel and unusual punishments.
 Dershowitz sent the memo to the NAACP LDF and the ACLU, which then waged a campaign against the death penalty that resulted in a de facto moratorium on executions beginning in 1967 and the landmark 1972 Supreme Court case Furman v.
-Georgia, which found the death penalty as currently applied unconstitutional.
+Georgia, which found the death penalty as then applied unconstitutional.
 The 1976 case Gregg v.
 Georgia upheld numerous states' revised death penalty statutes.
 Dershowitz has continued to criticize capital punishment.